 Our success depends, in part, on our ability to identify, hire, train and retain our employees, including our key personnel, such as our executive officers and senior management team and our research and development and marketing personnel.
-We have recently experienced several changes to senior management and the composition of our board of directors, as well as the separation of the Wella Business, and we are in the process of implementing our Transformation Plan, including cost reduction activities.
+Over the past few years we have experienced several changes to senior management and the composition of our board of directors, as well as the separation of the Wella Business, and we are still in the process of implementing our global business strategies, including cost reduction activities.
 Transition periods accompanying changes in leadership and changes due to business reorganization may result in uncertainty, impact business performance and strategies and retention of personnel.
 The unexpected loss of one or more of our key employees could adversely affect our business.
 Competition for highly qualified individuals can be intense, and although many of our key personnel have signed non-compete agreements, it is possible that these agreements would be unenforceable, in whole or in part, in some jurisdictions, permitting employees in those jurisdictions to transfer their skills and knowledge to the benefit of our competitors with little or no restriction.
 We may not be able to attract, assimilate or retain qualified personnel in the future, and our failure to do so could adversely affect our business.
-Further, other companies may attempt to recruit our key personnel and we may attempt to recruit their key personnel, even if bound by non-competes, which could result in diversion of management attention and our resources to litigation related to such recruitment.
-These risks may be exacerbated by the stresses associated with changes in our global business strategy, the implementation of our Transformation Plan and other restructuring activities, any continued changes in our senior management team and other key personnel, and other initiatives.
+Further, other companies may attempt to recruit our key personnel and we may attempt to recruit their key personnel, even if bound by noncompetes, which could result in diversion of management attention and our resources to litigation related to such recruitment.
+These risks may be exacerbated by the stresses associated with changes in our global business strategy, the implementation of our restructuring activities, any continued changes in our senior management team and other key personnel, and other initiatives.
+During fiscal 2022, we experienced an increasingly competitive labor market, increased employee turnover, changes in the availability of our workers, including COVID-19-related absences, and labor shortages in our extended supply chain.
+These challenges have resulted in, and could continue to result in, increased costs and could impact our ability to meet consumer demand, each of which may adversely affect our business and financial results.